-Back in March of 2017, JEDEC announced that DDR5 was being worked on and should be released in 2018.
-Jumping forward to November 2018, SK Hynix finally announced the first-ever DDR5 compliant RAM module, stating that the kits would be available for consumer purchase by end of 2020.
+Back in March of 2017 JEDEC announced that DDR5 was being worked on and should be released in 2018.
+Jumping forward to November 2018, SK Hynix finally announced the first ever DDR5 compliant RAM module, which they in turn said would be available to consumers come 2020.

 There is always speculation surrounding new hardware prices and DDR5 is no different.
 We currently don’t have a price for how much the superfast memory will cost but what we do know, based on historical evidence, is it’s going to be more than DDR4.
 Who Knew?!

-Whilst this is no real surprise, it’s definitely still worth mentioning – especially when you consider how much some of the higher-end DDR4 RAM kits currently retail for.
-Premium DDR4 RAM can go for upwards of $200 and DDR5 promises to be TWICE as good.
-How that computes into a monetary value has yet to be announced.
+It’s no real surprise, but worth mentioning as DDR4 still has the ability to give you a nasty shock in the pocket.
+Higher end DDR4 RAM can go for upwards of $200 and DDR5 promises to be TWICE as good… How that computes into a monetary value has yet to be announced.